 These can be confusing.
-If they’re dilated – open so the iris is mostly black – your cat might be feeling nervous, playful, or getting ready to defend herself.
+If their eyes are dilated – open so the iris is mostly black – your cat might be feeling nervous, playful, or getting ready to defend herself.

 They’re super interested in what’s happening.
 However, if they’re turned backward, flattened out like wings on an airplane, or turned sideways, kitty’s annoyed, or frightened.

-Learn how to clean cats ears in this article here.
+Learn how to clean a cat’s ears in this article here.

 Cat’s tails are full of details that tell us what they’re thinking or saying.